pinot-contrib/pinot-docs/basics/concepts.md

 ### Controller

-The Pinot [controller](components/cluster/controller.md) adjusts resources in a Pinot cluster when metadata changes or a node fails.
-As an Apache Helix Controller, it schedules the hardware resources that comprise the cluster and orchestrates connections between certain external processes and cluster components (e.g., ingest of [real-time tables](data-import/pinot-stream-ingestion) and [offline tables](data-import/batch-ingestion)).
+The Pinot [controller](components/cluster/controller.md) schedules and re-schedules resources in a Pinot cluster when metadata changes or a node fails.
+As an Apache Helix Controller, it schedules the resources that comprise the cluster and orchestrates connections between certain external processes and cluster components (e.g., ingest of [real-time tables](data-import/pinot-stream-ingestion) and [offline tables](data-import/batch-ingestion)).
 It can be deployed as a single process on its own server or as a group of redundant servers in an active/passive configuration.

 The controller exposes a [REST API endpoint](/users/api/controller-api-reference) for cluster-wide administrative operations as well as a web-based query console to execute interactive SQL queries and perform simple administrative tasks.